AdobeDocs/experience-manager-65.it-IT/help/forms/using/admin-help/configuring-server-settings.md

 `Branch @@branch-id@@ has stalled!
 You have received this notification from @@notification-host@@.`

-Se il numero di filiale è 4868 e il nome del server è `ServerXYZ`:
+L&#39;amministratore riceve un messaggio di posta elettronica contenente il contenuto seguente se il numero di ramo è 4868 e il nome del server è `ServerXYZ`:

 `Branch 4868 has stalled!
 You have received this notification from ServerXYZ.`